How to fight (2016)

 The AJO ensemble (Norway) is James Clapperton, piano, Elisabeth Kristensen Eide, flutes, Kristin Alsos Strand, cello, and myself.
 AJO has been presented at festivals such as Klangspuren (Austria), Platforma (Russia), and Raflost (Iceland).

 Our work centers around our platform for international exchange, The Counterpoint Project.
 The debut Counterpoint Project was Russia in May 2013, which included a tour of 4 Norwegian cities and 6 Russia cities, a new work from Arnt Haakon Aanesen and Sergej Newski and collaboration with Sergen Tchirkov, accordion, and Natalia Pschenitschnikova, voice.
-The exchange was profound; and with this project our platform for collaboration, The Counterpoint Project, was born.
-In May of 2014 we had The Counterpoint Project Iceland featuring a commissioned work for ensemble and interactive video from Hilmar Thordarson and Stockhausen's Kontakte.
-This project and toured Norway, Iceland and Sweden.
-Today we are scheming for The Counterpoint Project Italy, a compositional collaboration between James and Diego Minciacchi that will premiere in spring 2016. www.ajoensemble.com
+The following projects included, The Counterpoint Project Iceland featuring a commissioned work for ensemble and interactive video from Hilmar Thordarson and Stockhausen's Kontakte, which toured Norway, Iceland and Sweden.
+In November 2017, The Counterpoint Project Italy, a compositional collaboration between James and Diego Minciacchi that will premiered at the GAMO International Festival in Florence.

 NorthArc (Norway) was founded in 2011 by Sindre Sætre, Vidar Thorbjørnsen and myself as a platform for performing and commissioning new work for percussion ensemble, and for collaborating with North Norwegian artists.
 NorthArc has been presented by GAS Festival (Sweden), Festival of North Norway, Av Garde & NyMusikk (Norway), Periphiberry (Iceland), and Aarhus Unge Tonekunstnere (Denmark).
 NorthArc is a 2014 supported ensemble from the Arts Council Norway.